Continuing Education Activity

 Cutaneous reactions are immune-mediated and related to different allergens, such as drug therapy or suture exposure.
 They can be divided into 2 categories: immediate-type reaction and delayed-type reaction.
 Immunoglobulin E (IgE) or T-cell delayed-type hypersensitivity mediates these reactions.
 The mechanism of IgE-mediated reactions is well-studied and understood.
 Meanwhile, the process in which delayed-type reactions occur in the skin is less well understood.

 Allergic contact dermatitis is the most considered form of delayed-type hypersensitivity reaction, where sensitization to an allergen occurs.
 This condition is characterized by its acute phase in which erythema, vesiculation, and pruritus occur.
 The response is elicited by a hapten capable of interacting with cutaneous protein, which can be a chemical such as pharmaceuticals, sutures, and metallic compounds.
 Haptens are weak allergens requiring sensitization.
-Studies of the immune system reveal that a complex sequential series of events starts when the skin is in contact with the sensitizing agents.
+Results from studies on the immune system reveal that a complex sequential series of events starts when the skin is in contact with the sensitizing agents.

 The activation of a T-cell requires 2 signals.
 The first signal is the contact of the peptide/MCH complex expressed on the antigen-presenting cell with their respective T-cell receptor.
 The second signal comes when the costimulatory molecules on the antigen-presenting cell interact with their respective T-cell receptors.
 Once the antigen is presented and the T cells activated, a transition from a naive T-cell to a memory T-cell or effector T-cell occurs.
 The population of T-cells with a skin-homing receptor could be created if the clonal expansion of suture-specific T-cells occurs.
 The second interaction of the suture with a T-cell receptor triggers a cascade reaction of cytokine secretion, cytotoxicity, or proliferation in reactive T-cell clones.